Oxford Union: 2018: Heather Marsh

 In 2018, human rights activist Heather Marsh accused the Oxford Union of censorship and violating a contractual obligation when they failed to post video of a "Whistleblowing" panel in which she appeared to the official Oxford Union YouTube channel, allegedly at the request of a fellow panelist, former CIA operative David Shedd.
 Oxford Union president Gui Cavalcanti replied that its agreement with Marsh and other panelists gave them the right but not the obligation to publish video of any events, adding that "just this academic year, we’ve had multiple events not uploaded, ranging from J. J. Abrams to Sir Patrick Stewart."
 A transcript of the panel and its 22-minute audio are available online.

 2019: Ebenezer Azamati

 In October 2019, before the annual 'No Confidence' debate, blind Ghanaian graduate student Ebenezer Azamati was violently removed from the hall for refusing to relinquish his seat, which had been reserved for a committee member.
 Azmati later had his membership revoked for two terms for 'violent misconduct'.
 Footage of the event was recorded by another member, and was subsequently uploaded to the internet.
-This led to protests from the University's AfriSoc society on Azmati's behalf, and soon gained national news media coverage.
+This led to protests from the university's AfriSoc society on Azmati's behalf, and soon gained national news media coverage.
 This was eventually followed by the resignation of standing committee members and other Union officials, and then by Union president Brendan McGrath on 19 November.
 Azmati was compensated an undisclosed amount.

-Governance

-The Oxford Union's general conduct and management is governed by the Standing Committee.
-The voting members are: